(Originally published on Labor Day 2012)

 Labor Day, according to Wikipedia, was born of the Management/Labor battles of the late 19th century–particularly the Pullman strike of the 1880s.
-Labor strikes were not just a matter of shutdowns and picket lines–people got killed.
+Back then, strikes were not just a matter of shutdowns and picket lines–people got killed.
 The root problem at the bottom of the labor wars was that work had lost its dignity.
 Industrialization had led to mechanistic thinking, where workers were seen as interchangeable parts in a machine: when one wore out, management simply replaced it, and with immigration swelling the ranks there were always plenty of replacement parts.
 Unions did a lot to restore material compensation for labor, but nothing for the deeper problem of devaluing work itself.
-As Dr. Gene Edward Veith pointed out in our interview last year, and Emily reiterated in her subsequent Labor Day post, work dignifies individuals in a Christian context.
-Even busing tables is honorable labor, but beyond performing necessary tasks, every Christian has a vocation (literally, a calling), for which God has created him or her.
-Children put it this way: “When I grow up, I want to be . . .”
-But kids usually don’t give the idea much thought beyond what they think they’d like to do.
-And few children’s books deal seriously with the idea of vocation, but here’s one that does:
+As Dr. Gene Edward Veith pointed out in our interview last year, work dignifies individuals in a Christian context; even busing tables is honorable labor.
+But beyond performing necessary tasks, every Christian has a vocation (literally, a calling), for which God has created him or her.
+Children like to say, “When I grow up, I want to be . . .”
+But kids usually don’t give the idea much thought beyond what they think they’d like to do or be.
+And few children’s books deal seriously with the idea of vocation.
+Here’s one that does:

 Heart of a shepherd, by Rosanne Parry.
 Random House, 2009, 161 pages.
 Age/interest level: 9-up